Mitchelldscott/control-rs/README.md

 # Control-rs

-`control-rs` is a native Rust library for numerical modeling and synthesis of embedded control systems.
-It leverages Rust's high-level safety and low-level control to provide a powerful and flexible, open-source toolbox for model-based design and implementation. `control-rs` is meant for developing robotics, autonomous vehicles, UAVs and other real-time embedded systems.
+`control-rs` is a native Rust library for numerical modeling and synthesis of embedded systems.
+It leverages Rust's high-level safety and low-level control to provide a powerful and flexible, open-source toolbox for model-based design and implementation. `control-rs` is meant for developing robotics, autonomous vehicles, UAVs and other real-time embedded systems that rely on advance control algorithms.
 Unlike other MBD tools `control-rs` is designed specifically for developing firmware.
 This focus allows for more efficient and customized implementations, with the drawback that users must be more comfortable with firmware development.

 The inspiration for this project comes from my enthusiasm for embedded Rust and interest in realtime system identification and control.

 The crate is `no_std` by default (but has a `std` feature flag for plotting) and intends to support both fixed-point and floating-point numeric types.